approxinfy/Ubuntu/README.md

 sudo make install
 ```

-**22.04 defaults to gcc version 11.2.0-1ubuntu1 (jammy).
-If you try to compile OpenCV, you’ll get “error: parameter packs not expanded with” which seems to be due to changes in gcc 11.2.
-Rather than try to downgrade gcc to 11.1 or edit the header files, I installed gcc-10 and g++-10 and then used update-alternatives to switch the compilers.
+**22.04 defaults to gcc version 11.2.0 try to downgrade gcc to gcc-10 and g++ to g++-10 and then use update-alternatives to switch the compilers.
 OpenCV builds fine with gcc-10.**

 ```
 sudo apt-get install gcc-10